 - Office 365 recipients get to use an inline experience in supported Outlook clients.

-Use OME to protect sensitive emails that should have extra precautions taken.
-Examples where OME should be used:
+Use encryption to protect sensitive emails that should have extra precautions taken:

 - Payment Card Industry Data Security Standard (PCI DSS)